-Microsoft 365 provides access to online versions of Office products like Word, Excel, PowerPoint and OneNote.
+Microsoft 365 provides access to online versions of products including Word, Excel, PowerPoint and OneNote.
 You don't need to download anything to use these services.

-Eligible CU Boulder faculty, staff and students can download the latest versions of Microsoft Office software at no cost for a personal computer through Office 365 Apps.
-Learn more about eligibility requirements on the Office 365 Apps FAQ page.
+Eligible CU Boulder faculty, staff and students can download the latest versions of Microsoft 365 software at no cost for a personal computer through Microsoft 365 Apps.
+Learn more about eligibility requirements on the Microsoft 365 Apps FAQ page.

 What browsers are compatible with Microsoft 365?